 This course is an overview of the interaction between the disciplines of visual art, theater, and music.
 Classes will be team-taught by faculty from each of the three disciplines.
 A thematic format is followed to examine the major contents common to these media.
 Significant eras, artists, and works will be shown and discussed.
-The goal of the course is to help students see the interrelationship of the arts with all areas of life.
-The course will examine many cultures, both Western and non-Western, and will provide students with a greater appreciation of the arts as essential tools of human understanding.
-This course is normally offered every semester.
+The goal of the course will examine many cultures, both Western and non-Western, and will provide students with a greater appreciation of the arts as essential tools of human understanding.
+This course Is normally offered every semester.